 You cannot be admitted into a Law Enforcement Program if you took a Corrections CJBAT and you cannot be admitted into a Corrections program if you took a Law Enforcement CJBAT.
 You must know at the time of registration which exam you intend to take.
 Once registered, you cannot change your exam choice.

-A capacity of 20-25 seats are available for each testing session.
+A capacity of 20-25 seats is available for each testing session.
 Do not wait until the deadline to register for a particular test day.
 Once the limit of candidates is reached, the test date will be closed and we will not accept any more registrations for that date even if the deadline has not yet passed.

 Candidate Testing Policies